Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-faq.md

 Perform the following API calls to regenerate the ECIDs in sequence:
 1. Set [privacy status](../resources/privacy-and-gdpr#setprivacystatus) to `optedOut` to clear the ECID from the AEP Identity direct service extension.
-2. Call [resetIdentities](./edge-identity-api-reference#resetidentities) to regenerate a new ECID in the AEP Edge Identity extension.
+2. Call [resetIdentities](./edge-identity-api-reference#resetidentities) to regenerate a new ECID in the Identity for Edge Network extension.
-3. Call [getExperienceCloudId](./edge-identity-api-reference#getexperiencecloudid) on the AEP Edge Identity extension.
+3. Call [getExperienceCloudId](./edge-identity-api-reference#getexperiencecloudid) on the Identity for Edge Network extension.
 This ensures the new ECID is generated before continuing.
 4. Set [privacy status](../resources/privacy-and-gdpr#setprivacystatus) to `optedIn` to generate a new ECID in the AEP Identity direct service extension.

 After completing the above steps, each identity extension will have its own, different, ECID.
 The new ECIDs will get linked under a new Identity Graph for the customer.